Master of Science in Legal Studies

 Additional academic accomplishments or professional licensure or certification may be required for certain career paths.

-Both a master’s in legal studies (MLS) and a Juris Doctor (JD) degree will prepare students to work in the area of law.
+Both a master’s degree in criminal justice: legal studies emphasis and a Juris Doctor (JD) degree will prepare students to work in the area of law.
 However, the program requirements, courses and career outcomes are different.
 A JD degree is for those who want to practice law.
 Graduates with a JD are eligible to sit for the bar exam and become licensed attorneys.
-A master’s in legal studies degree is geared for those who need to have legal expertise in order to perform their job duties, without the requirement of becoming a licensed attorney.
-An MLS degree does not prepare students to sit for the bar or formally represent clients.
+A master’s in criminal justice with an emphasis in legal studies is geared for those who need to have legal expertise in order to perform their job duties, but without the requirement of becoming a licensed attorney.
+This degree does not prepare students to sit for the bar or formally represent clients.2

-In order to be eligible to sit for the bar and become a licensed, practicing attorney you will need either a Juris Doctor (JD) or other similar law degree.
-While a master’s degree in legal studies will provide you with increased knowledge of the law, the degree alone does not qualify you for practicing law.
+To be eligible to sit for the bar exam and become a licensed, practicing attorney you will need either a Juris Doctor (JD) or other similar law degree.
+While a master’s degree with a legal studies emphasis can provide opportunities to expand your knowledge of the law, the degree alone does not qualify you for practicing law.3

-There are no specific degrees required for law school.
-However, earning a relevant degree in legal studies, criminal justice or political science, for example, will offer you foundational classes that can help you prepare for law school entrance exams and coursework.
+There are no specific degrees required for law school, although a bachelor’s degree is a typical requirement.
+People come to law school with all types of academic backgrounds, such as degrees in history, economics and philosophy.4 However, earning a relevant degree in legal studies, criminal justice or political science, for example, can offer you foundational classes that may help you prepare for law school entrance exams and coursework.

 Core Courses